 A: All of our staff receive extensive training in Crisis Prevention Techniques and Person Centered Care.
 In addition, our staff receives monthly training on symptoms and proven techniques based on individual diagnoses.

 Q: What types of therapy or other interventions are available to assist my child with their individual needs?

 A: We provide a range of individual and group therapies from basic mental health to trauma focused.
 Our agencies also utilize evidenced based practices of behavior modification.

 Q: How are residents medical needs addressed?

 A: Registered nurses are available on site 24 hours a day.
 The nurse assesses the resident and coordinates with medical professionals in the area to assure your child receives the appropriate care.

 Q: Who can I contact if I have concerns/questions about the program, facility or treatment my child is receiving.

 A: You can contact the Executive Director at the facility in which your child resides.
-In addition, Calvin Taylor, Vice President of Operations, Jonathan Glover, Vice President of Business Affairs, or Hillary Rumppe, Vice President of Administration are available to address your concerns/questions.
+In addition, Leah Jenkins, Vice President of Clinical Services or Hillary Rumppe, Vice President of Administration are available to address your concerns/questions.